gvwilson/sensibleadventures/cloudherd/new.md

 muttering, Aft guided Big Blue into the air behind him.

 "Well," Noxy said awkwardly, not sure what to do next.
-"I guess I'll go see if my *amma* has any chores for me."
+"I guess I'll go see if my *anna* has any chores for me."

 "If she doesn't, you can do some of mine," Rash replied, as he had a hundred times before.
 He glanced at Sensy.
 "I guess we should go be